rackerlabs/support-how-to/content/cloud-backup/cloud-backup-faq.md

-Read more about [Scheduling your Backup](/how-to/rackspace-cloud-backup-backup-actions-0) in the Cloud Backup Getting Started Guide.
+Read more about [Scheduling your Backup](/how-to/rackspace-cloud-backup-backup-actions-0) in the list of Cloud Backup actions.

 #### Are 32-bit servers and agents on Linux supported?